greenpeace/planet4-dadjokes-to-chat/README.md

 ## Introduction

 ### What is it?
-This repository contains the a small php application that reads an rss of vulnerable wordpress plugins and posts notifications in RocketChat and GoogleChat.
+A last joke.

 ## How to build it

 ### In circleCI
 Any git commit will create a new version of the docker image, tagged with the circleCI build number and "latest".

-The docker image that gets build will then be pushed to the docker hub repository: [greenpeaceinternational/planet4-vulnerable-plugins-rss](https://hub.docker.com/r/greenpeaceinternational/planet4-vulnerable-plugins-rss)
+The docker image that gets build will then be pushed to the docker hub repository: [greenpeaceinternational/planet4-dadjokes-to-chat](https://hub.docker.com/r/greenpeaceinternational/planet4-dadjokes-to-chat)

 ### Locally
 Run `make dev`

 ## How it works
-- All the logic is in the file rss.php
+- All the logic is in the file jokes.php
-- It reads the rss from https://wpvulndb.com/feed.xml
-- It reads the CircleCI env variables for the webhook urls of RocketChat and Google Hangout chat
-- It reads the timestamp of the last item it has posted from an env variable in CirlceCI
-- If the posts from the RSS are newer, it posts them in the expected format to the webhook curl_setopt_array
-- It updates the circleCI env variable with the latest timestamp (so that it does not post again the same things)

 ## Contribute